 „What I remember from my own life is that I used to be a child and I no longer am one, then that I used to have many different jobs, I was fired from some and other ones I left myself […] and one day when I found myself in a film studio, I was hit with the love arrow and that was the end of me – I succumbed to film like others do to alcohol.“

-When we hear the names of films such as Diamonds of the Night (Démanty noci), Carriage to Vienna (Kočár do Vídně) or All My Good Countrymen (Všichni dobří rodáci), we automatically think of the names of their directors: Němec, Kachyňa, Jasný… Under the auteur theory, they are seen as the key personalities arranging for everything – it was their brilliant minds from which these jewels of the New Wave sprang.
+When we hear the names of films such as Diamonds of the Night (Démanty noci), A Carriage Going to Vienna (Kočár do Vídně) or All My Good Countrymen (Všichni dobří rodáci), we automatically think of the names of their directors: Němec, Kachyňa, Jasný… Under the auteur theory, they are seen as the key personalities arranging for everything – it was their brilliant minds from which these jewels of the New Wave sprang.
 Seen from the common perspective, the other members of the large teams are less important.
 They only submitted to someone’s creative vision.

 However, if we look closer and take into account the specific background, such monolithic understanding of a work of cinematography is no longer sustainable.
 The concept of emanation of art from an ingenious mind should be replaced by the emancipation of film workers.
 You clearly realize the need for such a step when you start exploring the career of Ester Krumbachová, a woman of many professions and of much greater influence than usually admitted.
 This might also be due to her humility and modesty, mentioned by many of her colleagues and friends, together with her originality, large-mindedness and sense of humour.

 To what extent is Diamonds of the Night exceptional because of Jan Němec’s directing and to what degree is it so unique thanks to the decision not to use costumes commonly used in Second World War dramas?
-Isn’t the character of the widowed Krista in Carriage to Vienna so iconic because of the black scarf Iva Janžurová has around her head?
+Isn’t the character of the widowed Krista in A Carriage Going to Vienna so iconic because of the black scarf Iva Janžurová has around her head?
 Doesn’t the unique narrative structure of All My Good Countrymen function to a great extent thanks to the different styles of the individual chapters using different colours and colour contrasts, among other things?

 It was Ester Krumbachová who came up with all these ideas in the role of a designer, costume designer or co-screenwriter.
 There can be many such questions related to many films she was involved with, or more precisely the general tone of which she co-determined.